Vaillac and its castle

-Vaillac is a village that developed during the Middle Ages around the Foulon, a small river that contributed to the development of the weaving industry.
+Vaillac is a village that flourished during the Middle Ages, centered around the Foulon, a small stream that played a role in the development of weaving activities.

-This castle is privately owned, still occupied by the descendants of the d’Antin family, and opens its doors on certain dates during the summer and on the occasion of Heritage Days.
+This castle is privately owned, still occupied by the descendants of the d’Antin family, and opens its doors on certain dates during the summer and on Heritage Days.